-- 1.0 The University shall provide seven and a half credits of course reduction each year, to be balanced over two years, for the President of the Association if the President is a Faculty member and one quarter (1/4) reduction of the Association President's work load if they are not a Faculty member.
-In either case, the Association and the University will share the cost at the going rate of seven and a half credits of course reduction each year over two years for the teaching stipend. - 2.0 The University shall provide one six-credit course reduction for Chief Grievance Officer(s) of the Association if they are a Faculty member and one quarter (1/4) reduction of the Association Chief Grievance Officer's workload if not a Faculty member, to a maximum of two six-credits of course reductions or two one quarter (1/4) reductions in workload or a combination thereof.
-In either case, the Association and the University will share the cost at the going rate of course teaching stipends. - 3.0 The University shall allow the Association to purchase up to an additional six credits of course relief (or a one-quarter (1/4) reduction in workload for non-Faculty members) to be allocated at the discretion of the Executive but only with the agreement of the Member's Chair and appropriate Dean (or Director or University Librarian if applicable).
+- 1.0 The University shall provide seven-and-a-half (7.5) credits of course reduction each year, to be balanced over two (2) years, for the President of the Association if the President is a Faculty member and one quarter (1/4) reduction of the Association President's workload if they are not a Faculty member.
+In either case, the Association and the University will share the cost at the going rate of seven-and-one-half (7.5) credits of course reduction each year over two (2) years for the teaching stipend. - 2.0 The University shall provide one six-credit course reduction for Chief Grievance Officer(s) of the Association if they are a Faculty member and one quarter (1/4) reduction of the Association Chief Grievance Officer's workload if not a Faculty member, to a maximum of two (2) six-credits of course reductions or two (2) one quarter (1/4) reductions in workload or a combination thereof.
+In either case, the Association and the University will share the cost at the going rate of course teaching stipends. - 3.0 The University shall allow the Association to purchase up to an additional six (6) credits of course relief (or a one-quarter (1/4) reduction in workload for non-Faculty members) to be allocated at the discretion of the Executive but only with the agreement of the Member's CCD (or Director) and appropriate Dean (or Executive Director or University Librarian if applicable).
+The Association will bear the cost, prorated to the current value of the six-credit course teaching stipend. - 4.0 During any Academic Year in which formal negotiations between the Employer and the Association occur, the Employer shall provide one six-credit course reduction for the Chief Negotiator of the Association if they are a Faculty member and one quarter (1/4) reduction of the Association Chief Negotiator's workload if they are not a Faculty member.
+In either case, the Association will reimburse the University at the going rate of one six-credit course teaching stipend.

-- The Association will bear the cost, prorated to the current value of the six-credit course teaching stipend. - 4.0 During any academic year in which formal negotiations between the Employer and the Association occur, the Employer shall provide one six-credit course reduction for the Chief Negotiator of the Association if they are a Faculty member and one quarter (1/4) reduction of the Association Chief Negotiator's work load if they are not a Faculty member.
-In either case, the Association will reimburse the University at the going rate of one six-credit course teaching stipend. - 5.0 The Association President, Co-Chief Grievance Officers or Chief Negotiator may opt out of the reduction in teaching or work load specified in clauses 1, 2 and 4 above, and choose to receive instead the equivalent stipend, for which the University will be reimbursed at the going rate by the Association.
+5.0 The Association President, Co-Chief Grievance Officers, or Chief Negotiator may opt out of the reduction in teaching or workload specified in clauses 1.0, 2.0, 3.0 and 4.0 above, and choose to receive instead the equivalent stipend, for which the University will be reimbursed at the going rate by the Association.